 Debt: Student loans, car loans, home equity loans, credit cards

-Before we proceed, it is important to note that your figures may or may not fall squarely within the categorical ranges previously mentioned.
+Your figures may or may not fall neatly within the categorical ranges above.
 For example, if your Housing costs represent 24% or 36% of your monthly budget, this is not a serious problem.
-Please view the percentages above as suggestions for a healthy budget.
-Clearly, room exists for give and take, particularly if you are a very low or very high income earner, as long as your percentages add up to 100%.
+The percentages above are only suggestions for a healthy budget.
+There is room for give and take, particularly if you are a very low or very high income earner, as long as your percentages add up to 100%.

-Note: Mrs. Superhero and I strongly believe that Giving is important, and we choose to include it as a fixed expense within our budget.
-Your values will dictate how you choose to handle this category in your budget.
+I strongly believe that Giving is important, and we choose to include it as a fixed expense within our budget.
+Your values will determine how you choose to handle this category in your budget.

-As you can see above, the total of all categories combines equals $5,000.
-This budget adheres closely to the recommended percentages, and it even manages to stay below the recommended percentage ranges in the Health/Medical and Recreation categories.
+As you can see in the sample zero-based budget above, the total of all categories combined equals $5,000.
+This budget sticks closely to the recommended percentages, and it even manages to stay below the recommended percentage ranges in the Health/Medical and Recreation categories.

 As you are doing your first few monthly budgets, you are likely to encounter the following problems or trends: